- Controlled ride and handling

 Honda's traditionally good attention to detail shows through even more for 2018.
 Higher trim levels include stain-resistant leather in the first and second rows as well as black carpeting and black seat belts that the automaker says will help hide stains.

-But here's the caveat, and it's bound a big one for some buyers: The second row seats need to be removed by hand (and stored somewhere outside of the Odyssey) if owners want to maximize their cargo space.
-Unlike the Chrysler Pacifica's Stow 'N Go system, they do not fold and stow in the van's floor, meaning impromptu big item hauling will take some careful arranging inside.
+But here's the caveat, and it's bound a big one for some buyers: The second row seats need to be removed manually (and stored somewhere outside of the Odyssey) if owners want to maximize their cargo space.
+Unlike the Chrysler Pacifica's Stow 'N Go system, they do not fold and stow in the van's floor, meaning impromptu big-item hauling will take some careful arranging inside.

 If you do take out those seats, which weigh about 70 pounds each, the Odyssey becomes the roomiest in the minivan segment with up to 144.9 cubic feet of cargo space behind the first row.
 Most models also offer a healthy 32.8 cubic feet behind the third row and an SUV-like 86.6 cubic feet of space behind the second-row seat.

 Folding down the third-row seats is as easy as pulling on a pair of straps and either letting the seats fall into the rear well or giving them a little push to make sure they do.
 Putting them back up just requires a tug on a provided handle on each seat back.

 The trade-off for the lack of a Stow 'N Go-type feature is thicker, more sculpted, and therefore more comfortable second-row seats that also have about as much room as the comfortable and roomy first-row seats.
 The third row, aside from being easy to get into thanks to Magic Slide is also adult-friendly, something that can be said of few third rows on the market.